cstrnt/docs/Autocomplete/generators.md

 Finally, if you have multiple generators, Fig will only take into account the very last filterTerm function or string you define.

-Note: If you want to use multiple generators for an argument, and one of the generators is template suggestions, you should make sure to include the template generator first in the generators array and to define your filterTerm function after.
+**Note**: If you want to use multiple generators for an argument, and one of the generators is template suggestions, you should make sure to include the template generator first in the generators array and to define your filterTerm function after.